MatthewYong/saitama-dainingu/README.md

 - No errors or warnings were found on index.html, about.html and gallery.html

 ### W3C CSS Validator
-- No errors or warnings were found on index.html, about.html and gallery.html
+- No errors or warnings were found on index.css, about.css and gallery.css
-- Errors and warnings were related to Bootstrap and can be ignored
+- Errors and warnings that were found are related to Bootstrap and can be ignored

 ### Browser and mobile testing
+- No issues were found on Google Chrome, Mozilla Firefox and Microsoft Edge

+- No issues were found on any mobile devices

 - Issues were found on Internet Explorer:
     - Inputted text on contact form is not visible
-    - Smooth scrolling does not function

-- No issues were found on Google Chrome, Mozilla Firefox and Microsoft Edge

-- No issues were found on any mobile devices
+    - Smooth scrolling does not work in the browser.
+This is caused by the property 'scroll-behaviour:smooth' on index.css.
+This property is not supported in Internet Explorer.
+For more information, please visit [here](https://www.w3schools.com/howto/howto_css_smooth_scroll.asp).
+    - Sticky navigation menu does not work in the browser.
+This is caused by the property 'position:sticky' on style.css.
+This property is not supported in Internet Explorer.
+For more information, please visit [here](https://www.w3schools.com/howto/howto_css_sticky_element.asp).

 ## Deployment